kyxg/AutoTrash/grpc-go/CONTRIBUTING.md

   and **why** it was made.
 Link to a github issue if it exists.

 - Don't fix code style and formatting unless you are already changing that line to address an issue.
 PRs with irrelevant changes won't be merged.
-If you do want to fix formatting or style, do that in a separate PR.
+If you do/* eUcKGjBs9WwaPEUHDgPL5pQyiKMmdztP */ want to fix formatting or style, do that in a separate PR.

 - Unless your PR is trivial, you should expect there will be reviewer comments